ujr/guides/drafts/Generalities.md

 - prefer flat file structures over deep nesting
 - consider having a “commons” area for reusable components (you may reuse them in your other projects)
-- keep the revision control history as linear as possible
+- keep the source control system history as linear as possible
 - avoid long-living branches (prefer [OneFlow][OneFlow] over [GitFlow][GitFlow] and be pragmatic, [GitHub flow][GitHubFlow]
   works with pull requests)